 Formal agendas, papers and reports are supplied to Governors in a timely manner, prior to Board meetings via an electronic Board Portal App.
 Briefings are provided on an ad-hoc basis and members of the Corporation receive a fortnightly newsletter on sector and College matters.
-All members are required to complete regular training with completion reported to the Search & Governance committee and a full programme is offered which includes in house courses, ETF training modules and face to face training.
+All Members are required to complete regular training with completion reported to the Search & Governance committee and a full programme is offered which includes in house courses, ETF training modules and face to face training.
 All Board members undertake safeguarding training every two years and are able to access online refresher training at any point in the year.
 Members attend regional sessions for Chairs, Committee Chairs and Members as well as further education governance briefing runs by providers such as ETF and RSM.
-The Director of Governance attended regional and national governance training (online) in 2022/23 including sessions run by the AOC, ETF, Eversheds and Stone King.
-Training within the College including sessions with the regional Prevent coordinator for London, and on E safety, safeguarding and equality and diversity.
-An external review of governance is due to be undertaken in 2023/24.
+The Director of Governance attended regional and national governance training (online) in 2023/4 including sessions run by the AOC, ETF, Eversheds and Stone King and completed the Governance Professionals Leadership Development course run by the Institute of Directors for the Education Training Foundation in 2023/24 in Sutton Coldfield.
+College training sessions on Prevent, E safety, safeguarding and equality and diversity were also attended.